Breathe/Respira Grants

 What are the available grant opportunities?

-In 2024, $200,000 is available for Breath/Respira grants.
-Applications are due on May 31, 2024.
+In 2024, $200,000 was available for Breath/Respira grants.
+Applications were due on May 31, 2024.
 The maximum amount of each individual grant will be $10,000.

 Each grant will focus on improving outdoor access or removing barriers to parks for any community where an inequity can be addressed, and will prioritize existing projects and programs of community partners.
 Grant proposals that support a partnership between two organizations that improves services to the community and access to outdoor spaces will be prioritized for funding.